 The Gothic church in Gronowo was built in the 14th century.
 The late-Renaissance tower was added in the first half of the 17th century.
 It was seriously damaged in the 17th century during the Polish-Swedish war.
 In 1750, church was renovated, the chancel was than transformed too.
 Royal starosts were the patrons of the temple.

 It is an orientated building, erected on a pedestal, made of brick with partial use of erratic stones in the chancel, the western wall of the nave and the foundation of the tower.
 It consists of a rectangular three-bay nave with a narrower and lower, straight ended chancel from the east, and a square, three-story tower from the west.
 On the northern side there is a sacristy and an early modern porch on the south side.
 Windows and the entrance to the sacristy and from porch to the nave have ogival crowns.
-The side walls of the nave are topped with a profiled, plastered cornice.
+The side walls of the nave are topped with a moulded, plastered cornice.
 The nave, presbytery and porch are covered with separate gable roofs.

 Webpage gronowo.parafia.net.pl, Gronowo – parafia p.w. Świętego Mikołaja.